cobalt-org/cobalt-org.github.io/docs/index.md

 ### Table of Contents

-To the left, to the left, you will find a basic table of contents.
+To the left, you will find a basic table of contents.
 For your convenience, you can find this on every docs page.

 ### Bugs